MLP-GAF/CM_Project/README.md

 OR

-- head to <a href="https://github.com/JuliaLang/julia"> Julia GitHub </a> and follow the instructions to clone the project.
+- head to <a href="https://github.com/JuliaLang/julia"> Julia GitHub, to get the latest version, </a> and follow the instructions to clone the project.

 <font size = 1.5> *If you have any problems using the Julia Programming Language, check the <a href="https://docs.julialang.org/en/v1/ "> Julia Documentation  </a>* </font>
 </p>